Brioche Hot Cross Buns

 - Mix milk, yeast, flour, sugar, eggs, spice and vanilla into a thick dough

-- Keep mixing until the juice is incorporated.
+- Keep mixing until everything is incorporated.

 - Place the dough ball into a large greased bowl and let it rise.